TimothyByrd/ChaosHelper/README.md

 1. Highlight items (H): (town only) To highlight sets of items to sell (it tries for two sets).
 2. Show junk items (J): (town only) To toggle showing items in your stash tab that are not for the recipe, so you can clear them out.
 3. Force update (F): To force a re-read of the stash tab and a write of the filter file.
-4. Character check (C): Recheck your chararacter and league.
+4. Character check (C): Recheck your character and league.
 (This should happen automatically.)
 5. Test pattern (T): (town only) Toggle displaying a test pattern to verify the stash window size is correct.
 Once good, you can disable any hotkey for it, unless you change monitors.

 The commands can be invoked: